 Hunter wellington boots are the practical, comfortable and fashionable choice for royalty and festival goers alike.

-After some found that their Hunter Original boots (pictured on the left) weren't lasting as long as they hoped, Hunter had a rethink and have brought out a new design for 2014/15.
+After some found that their Hunter Original boots (pictured on the left) weren't lasting as long as they hoped, Hunter had a rethink and have brought out a new design.
 The Norris Field Boots (pictured on the right) are just as comfortable and equally stylish, but promise to handle the rugged outdoors better than their predecessors.
 Find out what we thought when we compared them.

 The biggest and most important difference between the Original and Norris Field ranges is the material used.
 When customers found the Original boots were wearing out, Hunter had a look at the rubber they were using.
 The new soft rubber compound is strong and flexible, making Norris Field boots much more hardwearing.